 5. Lemon (Citrus limon)

-Adding iron to your diet will be useless if it is not absorbed.
+Adding iron to your diet will be useless if it is not properly absorbed by the body.
 Citrus fruits are all rich in vitamin C (ascorbic acid), which is known to facilitate iron absorption.
-Lemon juice has been shown to most profoundly exert this effect.
-Other great sources of vitamin C include camu camu (Myrciaria dubia) and orange (Citrus aurantium).
+Lemon, though quite a bit less acidic than lime, has been shown to provide good amounts of this water soluble nutrient.
+Other great sources of vitamin C are bell pepper, camu camu, and orange .

-Whether you do not get enough iron through your diet, need a little boost after a major blood loss, or your body is unable to absorb this vital mineral, these herbs will help you overcome it.
-Anemia can strongly get in the way of one's life, so employing these herbs for assistance will help raise your energy levels, clear your mind, and restore your overall health.
+Whether you do not get enough iron through your diet, need a little boost after a major blood loss, or your body is unable to absorb this vital mineral, these herbs for anemia will help you overcome it.
+Iron deficiency anemia can strongly get in the way of one's life, so employing these herbs for assistance will help raise your energy levels, clear your mind, and restore your overall health.

 - USDA Nutrient Database, Spices, parsley, dried | Avocados, raw